mputzi/moodle-mod_mootyper/README.md

 6. NEW IN THIS RELEASE

+Implemented, Activity Completion for View and it is now working in this version of MooTyper.
+Added a few more keyboard layouts.

+7. OTHER RECENT NEW CAPABILITIES

 There are now four settings that affect the typing modes.
   1.The original mode - This mode requires you to type the correct letter before you can move to the next letter.
 Extra spaces are ignored.
 Mistyped letters